 - Since you’ll be doing powerful lateral and downward thrusts with your feet, look for a deck with slight concave pockets (and perhaps a kicktail) to hug both your feet throughout the pump pushes.
 You may also want a deck wide enough for your feet sideways for more leverage and comfort while pumping.

 There is a very broad range of decks matching the above characteristics that you can use for a pumping setup.
-An example of an outstanding deck for pumping is the astonishing Loaded Icarus – see my in-depth review here.
+Loaded makes really good pumping board including the 38″ Icarus and 34″ Chinchiller.

 Longboarders who are really serious about long-distance pumping often go for a Gbomb or Bossa deck which are high-end, pricier decks specifically designed for long-distance skating.
 With the right setup, these decks offer the best possible long distance pumping capabilities.